 A Memphis car accident attorney will typically look for negligence, which is the failure to act responsibly.
 Your Memphis car lawyer will also be on the lookout for recklessness or wanton conduct that willfully ignores the chances of a crash and the safety of others.

-Intentional misconduct or deliberately performing an action that could harm someone or something, such as driving while intoxicated, speeding excessively, or knowingly selling defective or dangerous products have been deemed causes of liability in the past in Memphis civil courts.
+Intentional misconduct or deliberately performing an action that could harm someone or something, such as driving while intoxicated, speeding excessively, or knowingly selling defective or dangerous products, have been deemed causes of liability in Memphis civil courts in the past.

 Lastly, your car accident lawyers will search for instances of strict liability.
 This is when a crash happens due to the defective design and inadequate warnings from the manufacturer.